jgrh/lerret/README.md

 ### 2.0.0

 * Support for Node versions 11 and earlier dropped.
-* Upgraded to pug 3.
+* Upgraded to Pug 3.
 See [Migrating to Pug 3](https://pugjs.org/api/migration-v3.html) for details of how to migrate your templates.
 * Refactored codebase to use async/await.
 * Updated all dependencies.